BabylonJS/Documentation/content/How_To/material/rawTexture.md

+---
-# How to Create Raw RGB Textures
+title: How to Create Raw RGB Textures
+---

 The Raw Texture feature is incredibly simple, but unbelievably powerful!
 It allows you to create a texture from raw data!
 This type of thing is perfect for creating procedural textures on the fly.
 Let's take a look at how to create a simple RBG texture from scratch.